Are you looking for further help?

 If you’ve been assessed as needing care and support you can choose direct payments instead of a standard care package.
 You can find out more here.

-Freecycle is a nonprofit movement of people who are giving (and getting) stuff for free in their own towns and neighborhoods.
+Freecycle is a non-profit movement of people who are giving (and getting) stuff for free in their own towns and neighbourhoods.
 It's all about reuse and keeping good stuff out of landfills.
 Each local group is moderated by local volunteers and membership is free.

 Applications to the British Gas Energy Trust are welcomed from families and individuals in need, suffering or other distress living within England, Scotland and Wales.
 You do not need to be a customer of British / Scottish Gas.